 Feel free to bike to the IFM, but please know that bicycles are not allowed on the grounds.
 Bicycle parking is available near the gateway entrance on Water St. We are not responsible for any lost or stolen property and we strongly encourage you to lock your bike.

 Harriet Island is a paved, level surface where wheelchairs can easily navigate on sidewalks.
 The grass is also level, allowing easy access to tents.
 Handicapped parking facilities and a drop-off area are provided in front of the Gateway Entrance.
+We apologize for any inconvience but the Irish Fair of Minnesota does not offer wheelchairs at this time.

 Harriet Island is located just across the river from Downtown St. Paul.